umccr/illumination-v2/infrastructure/README.md

 New Resource declare in this stack:
 - S3 bucket - To store static app code.
 - CloudFront - To allow access from the domain name to s3 bucket,
-- SSM paramter - To store environment values
+- SSM parameter - To store environment values
 - Cognito Identity Pool - To add read secret manager access for authenticated user from Cognito User Pool.